 Honey has a lower pH than most typical bacteria can stand, and the humectant properties help to attract moisture to the skin.
 Honey is loaded with nutrients, is antibacterial and a reliable humectant.

 Because honey contains water it’s very important especially if you are mixing other ingredients with honey for facials and body treatments that you make only enough to use in one treatment.
 On more than one occasion I have had deep and meaningful conversations with green beauty experts who revel in honey being its own preservative system.
 It is NOT.
 While it can slightly contribute to a preservative system, other plant-derived and synthetic components are necessary to stabilize the formula to be safe for more than a day or two.

 This is a great treatment for skin that is prone to acne, discoloration, and dryness.
 To use plain honey on the skin, simply take a tablespoon right from the jar and apply it to a freshly cleansed face.
 Since it is a bit messy and sticky, this is best done before your morning shower-use witch hazel to cleanse the skin, pull your hair away from your face, and apply a raw honey mask.

 - leave this on for 10-15 minutes while you shower

 - rinse off with warm water while gently massaging the skin

-When you rinse off your honey mask, you don’t need to follow with a second cleanser-the honey will help to pull away impurities from the skin, leaving your face soft.
-Just make sure to follow with your favorite toner, serum and moisturizer, and you’ll be good to go!
+When you rinse off your honey mask, you don’t need to follow with second cleanser-the honey will help to pull away impurities from the skin, leaving your face soft.
+Just make sure to follow with your favorite toner, serum, and moisturizer, and you’ll be good to go!